fishsciences/artemis_methods/results/results.md

 used to classify out-of-sample data, the binomial model's performance showed similar results to the `artemis` predictions in precision (0.57 vs 0.56 precision), but worse recall (0.69 vs 0.77 recall).
-This suggests that the binomial data was overfit to the original data.
+This suggests that the binomial model was overfit to the original data.
 These metrics suggest the binomial model would produce more false negatives compared to the `artemis` classification predicting the same data.